Consider a secured credit card if you need to build or repair your credit

 Visa gift cards are not nearly as effective as an actual prepaid Visa or Mastercard.
 Their acceptance can be limited and unpredictable.

 Fad cards such as celebrity credit cards are simply not worth the money.
-Read this article about Kim Kardashian’s foray last year into this business, and her hasty exit when she realized the money gouge her fans were being presented with.
+There is a website with info about Kim Kardashian’s foray in 2010 into this business, and her hasty exit when she realized the money gouge her fans were being presented with.